 Given the intimate size of the stadium, there really aren’t any bad seats at a York Revolution game.

 The seating bowl is all on the lower deck with the exception of the suites and club level.
 Because of this, you’ll never be far from the action no matter which seat you purchase.

-If you are looking for something extra special, however, consider purchasing $95 tickets for the 1741 Club, which is new in 2019.
+If you are looking for something extra special, however, consider purchasing $121 tickets for the 1741 Club, which was new in 2019 with a recent refresh for the 2022 season.
 This club is located on the second deck directly behind home plate and includes both indoor and outdoor seating.

 Included with your ticket is a nice selection of both food and drinks.

 On the night I visited, the food consisted of hotdogs, hamburgers, tuna tacos, onion ring and jalapeno fries, and a strawberry shortcake dessert.
 There were also some snacks such as popcorn that were left out throughout the game.